vcombey/fallible_collections/README.md

 ==============

 Implement api on rust collection wich returns a result when an allocation error occurs.
-This is inspired a lot by [RFC 2116](https://github.com/rust-lang/rfcs/blob/master/text/2116-alloc-me-maybe.md) The api currently propose a fallible interface for Vec, Box, Arc, Btree and Rc, a TryClone trait wich is implemented for primitive rust traits a fallible format macro.
+This is inspired a lot by [RFC 2116](https://github.com/rust-lang/rfcs/blob/master/text/2116-alloc-me-maybe.md).

+The api currently propose a fallible interface for Vec, Box, Arc, Btree and Rc, a TryClone trait wich is implemented for primitive rust traits and a fallible format macro.

-You use this use try_clone_derive crate wich derive TryClone for your own types.
+You can use this with try_clone_derive crate wich derive TryClone for your own types.

 # Getting Started